apache/pekko/CONTRIBUTING.md

 PR validation includes checking that the Scala sources are formatted and will fail if they are not.

-Akka prefers flattened imports rather than grouped, which helps reduce merge conflicts.
+Pekko prefers flattened imports rather than grouped, which helps reduce merge conflicts.
 If you are using IntelliJ IDEA, you can disable it by unchecking: `Preferences` -> `Code Style` -> `Scala` -> `Imports` -> `Merge imports with the same prefix into one statement`.